Your questions, our answers

 Experience has taught us that children who are in need of extra care are often the last ones to ask for it; and that while some students are happy to push themselves forward and ask for help, others try to disappear into the background when they’re experiencing difficulties at home or school.

 We therefore work hard to ensure that there are no invisible children at the Archer Academy.
-Our small tutor groups of just 25 children and nurturing house structure make it easier for issues to rise to the surface, and equip our teachers and support staff to recognise and manage any issues that our students may be experiencing.
+Our small tutor groups and nurturing house structure make it easier for issues to rise to the surface, and equip our teachers and support staff to recognise and manage any issues that our students may be experiencing.

 Children develop at different rates and have individual strengths and aims.
 We aim to support our students to discover and develop their personalities, interests and confidence, ensuring that they can each achieve their personal potential.
 As well as supporting our students, we see our role as working in partnership with parents so that we can collectively nurture our young people.